 He accepted a position with Shell International Exploration and Production in Houston in 2003.
 After the company experienced a significant DP incident with consequences, he set about establishing a Shell Standard for managing DP Operations.
 It was quickly adopted globally by the Shell Group and others, resulting in a significant reduction in DP incidents.

 Building on this success, and with collaboration from a small group of experts, he then embarked on the development of the Guidelines for DP Operation on behalf of the MTS DP Committee.
 (Available on the DP Committee website).
 The new standard has been adopted by many DP users and published by Det Norske Veritas as a recommended practice (RP).
-Suman is now working again for the MTS DP Committee, developing Guidelines for DP Vessel Design Philosophy, which will be introduced at the 2011 Conference.
+Suman developed Guidelines for DP Vessel Design Philosophy, which were introduced at the 2011 Conference.

 Doug F. Phillips